gregalletti/CTF_writeups/README.md

 Firstly I tried to analyze the traffic manually, but I soon realized that this was unfeasible (yes it took me a while to realize, but It was 4 am for me come on).

 Then I tried to use the filter option to get only the open ports but I had no idea on how to use it, so I had to get them in another way.
 I remembered that, when a port on a server is open, the number of packets in a single communication will be at least 3: SYN, SYN-ACK, ACK.
-I then displayed all the conversations, selected TCP, and ignored all of them with packer number less than 3.
+I then displayed all the conversations, selected TCP, and ignored all of them with packet number less than 3.
 For the remaining ports (80, 443, 23, 21, 53, 22, 3128) I checked if the number of packets actually represented the fact that the port was open, in order to avoid possible packet retransmissions.

 All of them were good so the solution is simply the sum:

 **MetaCTF{3770}**

 ## Reconnaissance